Columbus Blue Jackets: Logos and jerseys

 The team logo is a stylized version of the flag of Ohio, which is a burgee (i.e., swallowtail pennant), in the form of a "C" wrapped around a star, representing both patriotism and Columbus's status as state capital.
 Previously used as an alternate logo starting in 2003, it became the primary logo as part of a Reebok-sponsored redesign for the 2007–08 season.
 The original logo had a red ribbon with 13 stars representing the Thirteen Colonies, unfurled in the shape of the team's initials, CBJ, with an electric gold hockey stick cutting through the center to represent the "J." An additional star atop the stick represented Columbus's status as state capital.

 Since their inception, the Blue Jackets have worn navy and white jerseys with red pants.
+The initial uniforms had the "CBJ" crest on the chest and an alternate "Stinger" logo on the shoulders.
+In 2003, "Stinger" was replaced by the new "flag" logo, which also served as the main crest of their navy alternate jersey.
+This design contained black stripes and three stars on the sleeves, along with the "CBJ" crest on the shoulders.

+In 2007, with Reebok now the league's uniform supplier, the Blue Jackets promoted their alternates to primary status, removing the black elements and using only one star on the sleeve.
+In 2010, they added an alternate navy uniform, unveiling a new "cannon" crest while replacing red with light blue, silver and vintage white accents.
+The "cannon" crest later replaced the "CBJ" on the primary uniforms in 2015, recolored to the red and navy color scheme, while letters and numbers were updated in 2017.
+Besides some slight tweaks to the lettering and a one-year absence in the 2017–18 season following the NHL's move to Adidas, the Blue Jackets continued to wear the navy and vintage white alternates since.